Hi, I'm Ian,

 I returned to Europe in 2015.

-In late 2016 I changed to working part-time with ArcBlue, to allow me to work independently on other projects.
-Since mid-2017 I have been fully independent.
+In late 2016 I changed to working part-time with ArcBlue, to allow me to work independently on other projects, and in mid-2017 I left to work 100% independently.

 I live in the north-west UK, midway between Manchester and Liverpool airports.
 I also spend quite a bit of time in Switzerland, where, when I am not working, you can find me walking in the summer and skiing in the winter.